 So my head’s been kind of fuzzy and I forgot all my passwords, and you could say that we’ve been rather tied up with medical, insurance and legal matters (unbelievably, only just winding up in August).

 And updating this blog was one of the things that suffered.

 OK, so what’s to learn from this episode?

 - Holidays can go from dreamy to nasty very quickly, so enjoy them while you can

-- Purchase travel insurance from a reliable provider, and provide your partner with details at the start of your holiday, as it’s too late once you’re unconscious
+- Purchase travel insurance!
+And get it from a reliable provider.
+Oh, and provide your partner with details at the start of your holiday, as it’s too late once you’re unconscious

 - Don’t anticipate getting compensated quickly, don’t expect the process to be easy, and don’t expect to cover all your costs.
 Our travel insurance claim took over five months to resolve (and was surprisingly time-consuming) and the court case took about seven months.

 California has a Victims of Crime compensation process but it won’t address loss of personal property (and in our case for example, the rental car we were driving, and which was destroyed, was considered personal property).
 Even if the judge orders “restitution” as part of the sentencing process, as happened in our case, unfortunately there is no guarantee you will receive anything … let alone, anytime soon.